-Over on the PGA Tour, Steve Bamford casts his eye over this week's action at the CIMB Classic - you can read his preview here.
+Over on the PGA Tour, Steve Bamford wraps up the FedEx Cup Playoffs, you can read his Tour Championship preview here.

 Tournament Stats.
 We've published some key player statistics for this week's Portugal Masters that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
 2017: Lucas Bjerregaard, 66/1; 2016: Padraig Harrington, 100/1; 2015: Andy Sullivan, 50/1; 2014: Alexander Levy, 70/1; 2013: David Lynn, 80/1; 2012: Shane Lowry, 66/1; 2011: Tom Lewis, 100/1; 2010: Richard Green, 50/1 .
 For a summary of winners' odds on the European Tour for the past 8 years click here.

 Weather Forecast.
 The latest weather forecast for Vilamoura is here.
 A settled four days are expected with dry and largely sunny weather and temperatures reaching the low 80s Fahrenheit in the afternoons.
 The breeze will be generally a light to moderate 10mph, plus it does tend to pick up a little in the afternoons here which often isn't always evident from the forecast.